Regular graphs of large girth and arbitrary degree: Introduction

 What the bound~\eqref{eq:Moore2} says is that $\gamma_d\le 2$, for any $d\ge 3$.
-As for lower bounds, it was proved that $\gamma_d\ge 1$ by Erd\"os and Sachs~\cite{ErSa63} for any $d\ge 3$ (see also~\cite[Ch.~III]{Bo78} Theorem~1.4 and the discussion above it).
-Their proof, of probabilistic nature, did not provide explicit families of graphs $\{G_n\}_n$.
-Currently, the best lower bounds for $\gamma_{d}$ that are deduced from {\em explicit} examples of family of graphs, are: \begin{enumerate} \item $\gamma_{d} \ge \frac {12} 7$ for $d=p^3+1$, $p$ an odd prime (this is found in~\cite{DaTi10}). \item $\gamma_{d} \ge \frac 4 3$ for $d=p^k+1$, $p$ an odd prime and $k\in\N^\star$, (for $d=p+1$ where $p$ is an odd prime; This was first achieved by Lubotzky-Philips-Sarnak~\cite{LPS88} and independently by Margulis~\cite{Ma88}, then later also by Lazebnik-Ustimenko~\cite{LaUs95} with a different construction.
-Finally, Morgenstern~\cite{Mo94} treated the case $d-1$ equal to any power of an odd prime). \item $\gamma_d \ge \frac 2 3$ for $d = 2^k + 1$ with $k\in \N^\star$.
-This is also due to Morgenstern~\cite[Theorem~5.13-3]{Mo94}. \item $\gamma_{d} \ge 0,48$ for other values of $d$ (this is due to Imrich~\cite{Im84}, extending the method of Margulis~\cite{Ma82} where it was proved that $\gamma_{d}\ge \frac 4 9$ for odd $d$). \end{enumerate} These are the best results we are aware of.
-Is proposed in this paper an improvement on the lower bounds on $\gamma_{d+1}$ in the cases 3-4, that is when $d$ is not equal to the power of an odd prime.
-For other values of $d+1$, the lower bounds that would be obtained do not improve the best ones shown in the cases 1 and 2.
-That is why we focus only on the cases not equal to the power of an odd prime, and henceforth consider only $d\ge 10$ (lower values are either odd prime powers or non manageable by our method). \begin{Theo} For any integer $d\ge 10$, which is not a prime power, there is an explicit infinite family $\{G_n\}_n$ of $d+1$-regular graphs, bipartite and connected, as well as having large girth.
+As for lower bound, it was proved that $\gamma_d\ge 1$ by Erd\"os and Sachs~\cite{ErSa63} for any $d\ge 3$.
+Their proof, of probabilistic nature, did not provide explicit families $\{G_n\}_n$.
+Currently, the best lower bounds for $\gamma_{d}$ that are deduced from {\em explicit} examples of family of graphs, are: \begin{enumerate} \item $\gamma_{d} \ge \frac 4 3$ for $d=p^k+1$, $p$ an odd prime and $k\in\N^\star$, (for $d=p+1$ where $p$ is an odd prime; this was first achieved by Lubotzky-Philips-Sarnak~\cite{LPS88} and independently by Margulis~\cite{Ma88}, then later also by Lazebnik-Ustimenko~\cite{LaUs95} with a different construction.
+Finally, Morgenstern~\cite{Mo94} treated the case $d-1$ equal to any prime power). \item $\gamma_d \ge \frac 2 3$ for $d = 2^k + 1$ with $k\in \N^\star$.
+This is also due to Morgenstern \cite[Theorem 5.13-3]{DaSaVa03}. \item $\gamma_{d} \ge 0,48$ for other values of $d$ (this is due to Imrich~\cite{Im84}, extending the method of Margulis~\cite{Ma82} where it was proved that $\gamma_{d}\ge \frac 4 9$ for odd $d$). \end{enumerate} These are the best results we are aware of.
+This paper presents improvements on the lower bounds on $\gamma_{d}$ in the cases 2 and 3, that is, when $d-1$ is not a prime power.
+For other values of $d$, the lower bounds that would be obtained do not improve the best ones shown in the case 1.
+That is why we focus only on the cases where $d-1$ is not the power of an odd prime, and henceforth consider only $d\ge 10$ (lower values are either prime powers or non manageable by our method). \begin{Theo} For any integer $d\ge 10$, which is not a prime power, there is an explicit infinite family $\{G_n\}_n$ of $d+1$-regular graphs, bipartite and connected, as well as having large girth.
 Precisely:

 where $c(d)$ is a constant independent of $n$, such that $c(d)\le \frac 4 3$ and:

 Related to the families $\{G_n\}_n$, there are also explicit families of $d+1$-regular graphs $\{H_n\}_n$, connected and {\em non-bipartite}, for which the girth verifies: